Labels#

 Within a table widget in a dashboard, documents can be sorted based on the values that they contain in one or more labels.

 To enable sorting within a given label, click on the table header row for that label.
-A colored number will appear indicating that the label is being used for sorting.

 Managing Labels#